DPI-WE/clean-code/content.md

 ## Handling Code Smells in Rails
 Rigidity, fragility, and immobility are symptoms of deeper problems within a codebase.
 Regularly refactor your Rails applications to address these issues, focusing on simplifying complex areas, removing duplication, and improving readability.

+## Quiz

+- What is a primary characteristic of clean code?
+- It relies heavily on comments for clarity.
+  - Not quite.
+While comments can be helpful, clean code should be self-explanatory and not dependent on comments for understanding.
+- It includes complex logic to show developer skills.
+  - Incorrect.
+Clean code should prioritize simplicity over complexity, making it easier to read and maintain.
+- It is simple and easy to understand by anyone on the team.
+  - That's right!
+Clean code should be clean, readable, and understandable without requiring deep analysis or explanations.
+- It frequently uses advanced features of the Ruby on Rails framework.
+  - Incorrect.
+Using advanced features indiscriminately does not align with clean code principles, which emphasize simplicity and clarity.
+{:.choose_best #clean_code_characteristic title="Characteristics of Clean Code" points="1" answer="3" }

+- What should you do when you encounter code that is not part of your current task?
+- Ignore it completely and focus only on your assigned task.
+  - Not quite.
+While focus is important, clean code practices encourage making minor improvements.
+- Make minor improvements if they do not distract from your main task.
+  - Correct!
+The Boy Scout Rule encourages you to leave the code better than you found it, promoting ongoing improvement.
+- Overhaul the entire module to apply clean code principles.
+  - This is not recommended as it might introduce risks and delays in your current project scope.
+- Document the issues for future reference but do not make changes.
+  - Practically sound, but it’s better to make minor improvements right away if possible.
+{:.choose_best #boy_scout_rule title="Application of the Boy Scout Rule" points="1" answer="2" }

+- Why is dependency injection recommended in clean code practices for Rails applications?
+- To increase the complexity and robustness of the application.
+  - Incorrect.
+Dependency injection actually helps reduce complexity by decoupling components.
+- To ensure tight coupling of components for better performance.
+  - Not quite.
+Dependency injection aims to reduce coupling, making the code more modular and easier to maintain.
+- To decouple components, making the code more modular and testable.
+  - Exactly!
+Dependency injection facilitates easier maintenance and testing by reducing dependencies between components.
+- To utilize more memory resources for faster code execution.
+  - This is incorrect.
+Dependency injection isn't about using more resources but about creating a cleaner, more maintainable codebase.
+{:.choose_best #dependency_injection title="Benefits of Dependency Injection" points="1" answer="3" }

+- What does the Law of Demeter promote within a Ruby on Rails application?
+- Frequent communication between all objects and classes.
+  - Incorrect.
+The Law of Demeter actually encourages reducing unnecessary interactions between objects.
+- Objects interacting only with their direct associations.
+  - Correct!
+This practice minimizes dependencies and interactions, leading to a more maintainable and comprehensible codebase.
+- All classes having only single and specific functionality.
+  - This is partly correct, but it's more related to the Single Responsibility Principle rather than the Law of Demeter.
+- Methods and properties accessible from any part of the application.
+  - Not advisable.
+The Law of Demeter teaches us to limit the exposure and interaction of components.
+{:.choose_best #law_of_demeter title="Understanding the Law of Demeter" points="1" answer="2" }

+- In the context of clean code, which practice is most aligned with ensuring maintainability and readability?
+- Creating large, comprehensive methods that perform multiple tasks.
+  - Incorrect.
+Clean code favors small, focused methods that perform a single task.
+- Utilizing a single level of abstraction per method.
+  - Exactly right!
+This keeps methods cohesive and focused, vastly improving readability and maintainability.
+- Keeping unrelated functions in the same file for quick access.
+  - This can lead to confusing and unmanageable code, against clean code principles.
+- Combining both business logic and helper methods in the same class.
+  - Incorrect.
+It's better to separate concerns to enhance clarity and ease of testing.
+{:.choose_best #abstraction_principle title="Single Level of Abstraction" points="1" answer="2" }

 ## Conclusion
 Incorporating Robert Martin's clean code principles into your Ruby on Rails development practices elevates the quality of your work and fosters a culture of excellence within your team.
 By adhering to these guidelines, your Rails applications will not only be a pleasure to work with but also more robust, scalable, and maintainable.